How Intimacy Issues Can Lead to Addiction—and What to Do About It

 Intimacy has multiple dimensions, according to Healing Together by Wayne Kritsberg).
 These dimensions include physical closeness and setting boundaries, emotionally surviving conflict, becoming vulnerable, and sharing feelings.
 They also include sharing the same mentality, a shared value system, common life plans, and conscious living.
 Additionally, they consist of shared spiritual awareness, practice, and service.
 People that suffer from intimacy issues often struggle to get close to others or express themselves in these ways.

 Sometimes these types of intimacy struggles can be so overwhelming that they cause individuals to relapse.
-Thus, to maintain long-term sobriety, it’s imperative that individuals actively work on their various intimacy issues while in addiction treatment and recovery.
+Thus, to maintain long-term sobriety, it’s imperative that individuals actively work on their various intimacy issues while in drug and alcohol treatment centers in Pennsylvania and recovery.

 How Intimacy Issues Can Help Cause Addiction